arckinteractive/elgg_solr/README.md

 Speed up site search by using a dedicated Solr search index

  * Search Entities
  * Search tags (exact match)
  * Search File contents

 This plugin follows the structure of the default Elgg search plugin, can be extended using the same search plugin hooks.

-## Elgg Dependencies
+## Dependencies

-This plugin depends on the default elgg search plugin (bundled with Elgg)
+ * This plugin depends on the default elgg search plugin (bundled with Elgg)

-This plugin depends on the vroom plugin - https://github.com/jumbojett/vroom
+ * This plugin depends on the vroom plugin - https://github.com/jumbojett/vroom

-## Git Dev

-If grabbing the plugin from Github, install dependencies by running ```composer install```

 ## Installation

-Install to elgg mod directory as 'elgg_solr'.

-Enable the plugin in the Admin page, move to position below the search plugin.
+ 1. Download the plugin and upload it to `/mod/elgg_solr`, or install with composer `composer require arckinteractive/elgg_solr:~2.0`

+ 2. In Admin > Plugins, reorder the `elgg_solr` plugin to be positioned under `search` plugin, and enable it

+ 3. Create a new Solr instance and configure it:
+	* Make sure that `/<instance>/conf/solrconfig.xml` is set to use classic index schema: `<schemaFactory class="ClassicIndexSchemaFactory"></schemaFactory>`
-Configure Solr with the schema.xml included in the root directory of this plugin.
+	* Copy contents of `schema.xml` (or `schema.solr5.xml` for Solr 5+) included in the root of the plugin to `/<instance>/conf/schema.xml`

-Enter and save the connection information on the plugin settings page.
+ 4. Update `elgg_solr` plugin settings to point to the new Solr instance

-Trigger a reindex from the plugin setting page.
+ 5. Trigger a reindex from the plugin setting page

-Ensure daily cron is configured and active
+ 6. Ensure that daily cron is configured and active